kurdiahmad/hash_service/readme.md

 - Uses Gunicorn for production deployment.
 - Dockerized with multi-stage builds for optimized images.
 - CI/CD pipeline for automated builds and Docker image push.
+- We use a Helm chart to deploy the application, which simplifies Kubernetes deployment and management.
 ---

 ## Table of Contents